trevordbunch/cis411_lab3_uiux/labreports/LAB_gracet712.md

 *Note - I already have an account on this site and will be proceeding with the following steps under that assumption.

+The process of getting to my profile to add/update skills is as follows (from LinkedIn home page):
+1. Enter credentials and select "Sign in."
+2. Click the drop-down arrow under "Me" in the top right.
+3. Select "View Profile."
+4. Scroll down to the "Skills" section.
+5. To add skills - Select the + button.
+6. Type a skill in the search box.
+7. Select a skill from the drop-down menu.
+8. Click "Save" to add the skill to your profile.
+9. To update skills - Select the pencil button.
+10. Select the pencil button beside any skill to update where it is used or delete the skill.
+11. Select "Save" to save the change to your profile.

 #### Step 1 - Go To LinkedIn Home Page
 ![LinkedIn Home Page - Login Screen](/assets/linkedin_login.png)